CPR strives to make the best

 will vary individually from playfield to playfield.

-Therefore, we will photograph and sell each playfield
+Therefore, by customer request, we will photograph and sell each playfield

 individually so you can be the judge.
 In the photo(s), we

 will show you why we feel the playfield is of Bronze Grade

 quality.
 For some customers, they wonít care, because these

 candidates will almost always be vastly better than ANY